 With this in mind, we left Luperon in the late afternoon, with a plan to sail overnight and arrive at a harbour called Escondido, hopefully around lunch time.
 We could have done this leg of the trip in a couple of smaller hops, however the weather was good and whilst we didn’t make our destination till 5pm the next day, our progress had been steady and the swells not too great.
 Unfortunately, despite the good weather, Max suffered another bout of sea-sickness that had him hiding in his cabin, refusing to come out, despite it being the worst place to be when the boat is moving!

-Escondido was almost like a cross between a Norwejian fjord, the islands surrounding Phuket in Thailand and Noosa Heads.
-Towering mountains, a beautiful beach and what look like a beach bar from our anchorage was our vista from our slightly rolly anchorage about 50 metres off the beach.
+Escondido was almost like a cross between a Norwejian fjord, and the islands of Phuket in Thailand.
+Towering mountains with circling pterodactyls, a beautiful beach with what look like a beach bar was our vista from our slightly rolly anchorage, about 50 metres off the beach.
 Unfortunately, due to the restrictions around sailing in the DR, we were not allowed to get off the boat until our next official anchorage, so we had to enjoy the view from the cockpit!

 So, after 2 hours, we hoisted the sails, and had the dinghy ready to push us out of the harbour away from the towering cliffs if need by.
 The wind was very slight, and it was quite scary to not have the backup of the engine.
 Thankfully, we only had to use the dinghy once to keep us moving in the right direction.

-As it turned out, we ended up having the best sail of the trip so far, although did not arrive into Samana until around 3pm.
+As it turned out, we ended up having the best sail of the trip so far, although did not arrive into Samana until around 3pm, 36 hours later.
 We anchored outside, and Pete went into the marina, where a number of the cruisers and the marina staff all helped us bring the boat in (with the boys and I happily watching from the marina pontoons).
 With so many helping hands, the manoeuvre was done effortlessly and we all breathed a sigh of relief!